Archan6el/NSA-Codebreaker-2024-Writeup/Task3.md

 ![image](https://github.com/user-attachments/assets/e7cd7a8d-c36a-4b21-b1a6-a9ca418b018f)

 So username and password is passed into `auth`.
 Additionally, some kind of value, `c` is passed in as well to both `GetSeed` and `auth`.
-With the info we know right now, let's see if we can rename some variables in the `auth` function to make it easier to read
+With the info we know right now, let's see if we can rename some variables in the `auth` function on Ghidra to make it easier to read

 <details>
 <Summary><b>Click to expand main.(*SeedgenAuthClient).auth</b></Summary>